vitabaks/postgresql_cluster/roles/upgrade/README.md

   - Notes: max wait time: 2 minutes
 - **Drop a table "test_replication"**
 - **Print the result of checking the number of records**
+  - if the number of rows match, print info message:
+    - "The PostgreSQL Replication is OK.
+The number of records in the 'test_replication' table the same as the Primary."
   - if the number of rows does not match, print error message:
     - "The number of records in the 'test_replication' table does not match the Primary.
 Please check the replication status and PostgreSQL logs."
 - **Get a list of databases**